 “Many students are surprised to learn that if their income is low enough, their required monthly payment will actually be zero dollars,” said Cheng.
 “Income-driven plans are a better long-term solution for students struggling to repay their loans.
 They would not be considered delinquent and, importantly, these types of income-based repayment plans offer a light at the end of the tunnel.”

 Why?
-If your federal student loan isn’t fully repaid at the end of the repayment period, which is either 20 or 25 years depending on the type of income-driven repayment plan you have, any balance that remains is automatically forgiven.
+If your federal student loan isn’t fully repaid at the end of the repayment period, which is either 20 or 25 years depending on the type of income-driven repayment plan you have, any balance that remains is automatically, according to the Department of Education.4

 If you have a private loan